qdevelopergithub/LAMP/README.md

 ```
 After creating directory

-Open a putty client on you PC and start new session
+Open a putty client on you PC and start new session.Login into controller vm.
-Login into controller vm
 Then use below on your controller vm terminal to login into your private gluster vm.

 ```
 ssh username@you.ip.add.ress

 ```

-After login into gluster vm
+After login into gluster vm \

 Use below command to see the gluster status and volume info